Best Public Universities in Denmark for Indian Students in 2026

 2. Technical University of Denmark

-The Technical University of Denmark (DTU) is an international institution focused on developing sustainable technologies and driving economic growth, centered on the UN Sustainable Development Goals.
+The Technical University of Denmark (DTU) is an international institution focused on developing sustainable technologies and driving economic growth, centred on the UN Sustainable Development Goals.
 DTU integrates research and interdisciplinary education and provides scientific advice, generating over €107 million in turnover from advisory services.
 This Denmark's public university is known for offering technical, natural science and business related courses.
-For more details check out the table below:
+For more details, check out the table below:

 Regional Ranking